yunshengtw/scftl/ARTIFACT.md

 ### Notes

 1. As described in the paper, we ran the test with 4 configurations, each for 8 hours, but the instruction above only executes each configuration for two minutes.
 You can modify this by telling `test.sh` how long (in minutes) you want to run the test.
 For example, `./test.sh 480` will run the test with 4 configurations, each for 8 hours.
 2. We use main memory to emulate flash memory, so running each test may require up to 8 GB of main memory.
-The test may fail when the system is running out of memory.
+The test may fail when the system runs out of memory.

-## Step 4: Runnig experiments on xv6 + SCFTL
+## Step 4: Running experiments on SCFTL

 There are two sets of experiments in the paper.
 The first set (Section 7.2) uses a random write workload to analyze the overhead due to snapshot consistency.